OFS/opae-sdk/doc/src/fpga_tools/pacd/pacd.md

 ## EXAMPLES ##

-The following command will start `pacd` as a daemon process, programming `my_null_bits.gbs` when any BMC-triggerable threshold is tripped.
+The following command starts `pacd` as a daemon process, programming `my_null_bits.gbs` when any BMC-triggerable threshold 0trips.

 `pacd --daemon --null-bitstream=my_null_bits.gbs`

-The following command will start `pacd` as a regular process, programming `idle.gbs` when sensor 11 (FPGA Core TEMP) exceeds 92.35 degrees C or sensor 0 (Total Input Power) goes out of the range [9.2 - 19.9] Watts.
+The following command starts `pacd` as a regular process, programming `idle.gbs` when sensor 11 (FPGA Core TEMP) exceeds 92.35 degrees C or sensor 0 (Total Input Power) goes out of the range [9.2 - 19.9] Watts.